Hidden-Histories/Public-Resources/administration/SetupArtistArpoiseDirectory.md

 .
 ### Screen Shot: Arpoise Directory Service - Arpoise-Directory

 Click on the Arpoise-Directory link to view the metalayer list of all layers serviced by the Hidden Histories ARpoise app.
-This currently include:
+This currently includes:

 - All of Tamiko's Brush the Sky layers in San Jose Japantown.
 - The ExampleLayer template (please do NOT change or delete!)